 Work Environment

+While performing the duties of this job the employee may occasionally be exposed to cleaning chemicals and low-level noise exposure from cleaning equipment.
 While performing the duties of this job, the employee may receive occupational exposures to ionizing radiation that are As Low As is Reasonably Achievable (ALARA) and within regulatory limits.
-The noise level in the work environment is usually moderate.

 Apply Now >